PhilippeBekaert/snd-hdspe/README.md

 **Supported hardware**

-- The hdspe driver focusses on the current range of RME HDSPe cards: MADI, AES, RayDAT, AIO Pro (AIO is supported as well).
+- The hdspe driver focusses on the current range of RME HDSPe PCIe cards: MADI, AES, RayDAT, AIO Pro.
+AIO is supported as well.

 - The RME HDSPe MADI-FX is a different beast and is not (yet) supported by this driver.
 See [Adrian Knoths MADI-FX driver work in progress](https://github.com/adiknoth/madifx).